wk1225/SDF-final/README.md

-# 🏋️ Anytime Fitness Desktop App
+# 🏋️ Anytime Fitness Mobile App

 ## 1. Introduction
 The **Anytime Fitness Mobile App** is a Python-based management system designed to help users architect workout plans, log real-time exercise performance, and track progress via caloric burn analysis.
 Built with a modern light-themed GUI, it simplifies the transition from paper-based logging to a digital fitness dashboard.